 In-Service Presentations and Seminars

-Fall In-Service seminars are designed to provide interns with didactic information related to the provision of clinical services to student populations on campus.
+In-Service seminars are designed to provide interns with didactic information related to the provision of clinical services to student populations on campus.
 Specific summer presentations are scheduled based upon intern requests, availability of funds, and availability of speakers.
-If interns are interested in special topics that have not been addressed during the spring or fall, the Training Director schedules speakers when possible.
+If interns are interested in special topics that have not been addressed during the spring or fall, the Training Coordinator schedules speakers when possible.
 Recent in-service seminars, presented by either senior staff or invited speakers, have included: